-The Interest and Dividends Tax Instructions, page 3, Line 2 states:
+The Form DP-10, Interest and Dividends Tax Return Instructions, on page 3, Line 2 states:

 Enter any taxable annuities or the actual cash or property distributions you received or constructively received from any of the taxable income classes described in RSA 77:4.
 These distributions are subject to tax in New Hampshire as a "dividend".
 Taxable annuities are those annuities not invested in a tax-deferred investment plan pursuant to RSA 77:4-b.